23 Things You Should Do Over the Thanksgiving Holidays

 Take up mediatating.
 1 minute.
 5 minutes or ten or more.
 Squeeze a spot of meditation into your daily routine.
 Check out this post on Meditation and the Modern Mom for tips.

-What are you doing this Thanksgiving weekend?
+What are you doing over Thanksgiving weekend?

 Posts that May Interest You: